rreece/rreece.github.io/outline-of-philosophy/invitation.md

 Who do I want to reach with this argument?

 -   Anyone interested in the engagement of science and philosophy.
--   Science skeptics and anti-naturalists of one form or another that see science as just one of many competing claims to knowledge, with or without the capability of describing reality.
+-   Skeptics of science and anti-naturalists of one form or another that see science as just one of many competing claims to knowledge.
 -   Allies in illucidating the demarcation of what science is, and what sorts of claims it justifies.
 -   Can this be accessible and interesting to both academic and lay audiences?